 In February 2015, students of Earth to Sky Calculus flew varieties of garden vegetables and flowers (turnips, cherry and beefsteak tomatoes, sweetcorn, green beans, bell peppers, jalapeño peppers, carrots, radishes, pumpkins, broccoli, sunflowers, cosmos, petunias and helichrysum) to the edge of space.
 The seeds experienced temperatures as low as -63°C and air pressures similar to those on Mars, and received 40 times the dose of cosmic rays they would have on Earth.
 Identical seeds remained on Earth as control samples, with the intention that the students would grow both sets side-by-side to see whether the trip had affected the viability, colour, size or taste of the plants.
 (Again, I don’t think they published their results.)

-Earth to Sky Calculus continue to send exciting things into space, including bananas:
+Earth to Sky Calculus continues to send exciting things into space, including bananas:

 And an orchid: